 I know I promised that for once I would actually just take a vacation on my vacation, but honestly, I find it hard to stay away from work for too long.
 Especially when I have some good stuff for ya.
 So, I’m definitely relaxing and having a great time on this little European Business/Pleasure Excursion, but I wanted to take a second to give you some tips on how to do the same on you next trip—while staying (or getting) in great shape.

-To give you some context, picture this: my fiancée Neghar and I are drinking coffee at a lovely cafe before heading out to explore the city.
-We did a hotel room workout earlier today.
+To give you some context, picture this: I’m sipping at a lovely cafe before heading out to explore the city.
+Prior to that, I did a hotel room workout, which took no longer than 15 minutes.
 I’m munching on eggs (over medium) and some delicious pastry called a trdelnik.

 We’ve been abroad for 8 days, and have spent time in Lund (Sweden), Copenhagen, Berlin and are currently in Prague.
 We’ve got a day more here, and then off to a quick stop in London before we head home.